Sofia Vergara’s Romantic Anniversary Gift: Husband Wrote A Book About Their Love

-Sofia Vergara received the most romantic gift from her husband Joe Manganiello for the couple’s one year wedding anniversary.
+Sofia Vergara received the most romantic gift from her husband Joe Manganiello for the couple’s one-year wedding anniversary.
 The actor wrote his wife a 40-page book about their love.

 “I wrote her a book as a gift for our first anniversary.
 It was about how we met — as well as our courting — and was about 40 pages long.”